SomeSeriousProject/ship-fast-django/README.md

 # ship-fast-django
 A django boilerplate ready to deploy.
-Inspired by @marclou ideas to ship fast.
+Inspired by @marclou idea to ship fast.

 ## Features:
   - [ ] Tailwind